Modern Languages

 Curiosity

-Discover what moves you with a diverse blend of academic disciplines.
+Discover what moves you with a variety of academic disciplines.

 new-document-check(content)